AbrakaDabraSK/pokebase/README.md

-## The Open Source Facebook Alternative
+## Public community link aggregator

-Create a personal alternative of Facebook in less than 15 minutes.
+Create a personal public community link aggregator in less than 15 minutes.
 Start your project with a Postgres Database, Authentication, instant APIs, realtime subscriptions, Storage and more.

 ## Build faster and focus on your products